demjhonsilver/embedrax/README.md

 Minor Changes:

+ v1.1.0
+ - Added support for embedding Instagram clips.
+ - Either video reels or video clips for Instagram.

 Patch Changes:

  v1.0.3
- - The index.js will restore default location
+ - The index.js will restore default location.

  v1.0.2
  - Fixed the alignment of the file resources.